-- 1 During playback, press SOUND repeatedly to select "V-SUR". - 2 Press and hold SOUND for 2 seconds or more. - 3 Slide the jog lever repeatedly to select the surround mode.
+- 1 While playing, press SOUND repeatedly to select "V-SUR" - 2 Press SOUND for 2 seconds or more. - 3 Slide the jog lever repeatedly to select the surround mode.

 Each time you slide the jog lever, A and B change as follows: